canonical/deepseek-r1-snap/README.md

 ```

 ### Run server
-Start the server app (in foreground):
+Start the server app in the foreground:
 ```shell
 sudo snap run deepseek-r1.server
 ```

-> [!NOTE]
-> Running a llama.cpp-based engine from the root of the home directory may result in a permission denial error.

 The server exposes an [OpenAI compatible](https://github.com/openai/openai-openapi) endpoint served via HTTP.
 The HTTP server's bind host and port have the following default values: